28 Unique Things to Do in the West Midlands

 Second-hand bookshop & Exhibition Space:- 1pm-5pm (Tue–Wed); 10am-5pm (Thu–Sun).
 The museum is closed on Mondays.

 #2.
-Black Country Living Museum
+The Black Country Living Museum

 28 Unique Things to Do in the West Midlands

-As you wander through this open-air museum, you’ll find yourself strolling along cobblestone streets, flanked by centuries-old cottages that whisper tales of yesteryear.
 The air is filled with the clang of iron workshops and the echoes of a coal mine, each maintaining their original charm.
 It’s a true testament to the term ‘living’ museum, where you witness history in motion.

-Picture a vibrant street scene adorned with picturesque Victorian houses, bustling with life.
-Step inside and explore an apothecary, where the scents of herbs and remedies transport you back in time.
 Pass by the butcher’s shop, tantalizing your senses with the aroma of freshly prepared cuts.
 Don’t forget to indulge your sweet tooth at the old-fashioned sweet shop and browse the colorful produce at the bustling vegetable market stall.
-For a well-deserved break, venture into the inviting old pub, where stories and laughter fill the air.

 Adding to its allure, the Black Country Living Museum has served as a captivating backdrop for film and television, including the renowned Peaky Blinders series.
 Walking in the footsteps of these iconic characters adds an extra layer of excitement to your visit.